whyb/FastChwHwcConverter/README.md

 | 7680x4320x4 | 133.08ms| 136.31ms| 23.398ms  | 18.445ms  | 1.144ms | 1.013ms | 0.686ms | 0.220ms |

 ## Contact
-For any questions or suggestions, please open an issue or contact the me.
+For any questions or suggestions, please feel free to open an issue or reach out to me.